mesako/SABERWest2023/docs/340-intro-to-vectors.md

 ## [13]  TRUE  TRUE FALSE
 ```

-This series of flags with `TRUE` and `FALSE` can be used to access into a vector and will only return the elements where there is a `TRUE`.
+This series of flags with `TRUE` and `FALSE` can be used to access into a vector and will only return the elements where there is a `TRUE` (worksheet tasks 2.4.3D through 2.4.3F).

 ```r